y222gu/radix/README.md

 # RADIX: Root Anatomy Deep Identification across Species

-Semantic segmentation of plant root cross-section fluorescence microscopy.
+RADIX is a semantic segmentation model for plant root cross-section fluorescence microscopy.
+It uses a DINOv3 vision transformer encoder with a DPT decoder, and outputs per-pixel labels for 7 anatomical classes: Background, Epidermis, Aerenchyma, Endodermis, Vascular, Exodermis, and Cortex.
 Trained on Millet, Rice, Sorghum, and Tomato roots imaged on Olympus IX83, Cytation C10, and Zeiss LSM 970 microscopes.
-Produces per-pixel labels for 7 anatomical classes (Background, Epidermis, Aerenchyma, Endodermis, Vascular, Exodermis, Cortex) and downstream measurements (aerenchyma ratio, per-region channel intensities).

-Headline model: DINOv3-S/16 encoder with a Meta-exact DPT decoder.

 ---